 Moniz had an idea that some forms of mental illness were caused by an abnormal sort of stickiness in nerve cells, causing neural impulses to get stuck and the patient to repeatedly experience the same pathological ideas.
 There was no empiric evidence for his theory, but Moniz pressed on.
 If the nerve fibers causing these morbidly fixed ideas could be destroyed, the patient might improve.
 In 1936, Moniz published his first report of performing a prefrontal leucotomy (lobotomy) on a human patient, a neurosurgical procedure that consists of cutting or scraping away most of the connections to and from the prefrontal cortex, the anterior part of the frontal lobes of the brain, and subsequently devised the leucotome, a surgical instrument for use in the procedure.
 He judged the results acceptable in the first 40 or so patients he treated, claiming, “Prefrontal leukotomy is a simple operation, always safe, which may prove to be an effective surgical treatment in certain cases of mental disorder.”
 The operation, though successful in eliminating the symptoms of persons suffering from apparently incurable psychoses, is now known to have serious side effects, and Egas Moniz cautioned that it was a radical procedure to be followed only after all other forms of treatment had proved to be ineffective.

 He also claimed that any behavioral and personality deterioration that may occur was outweighed by reduction in the debilitating effects of the illness.
 But he conceded that patients who had already deteriorated from the mental illness did not benefit much, and he did no long-term follow up.
-The procedure enjoyed a brief vogue, and in 1949 he received the Nobel Prize (shared with Walter Rudolf Hess), for his discovery of the therapeutic value of leucotomy in certain psychoses.
+The procedure enjoyed a brief vogue, and in 1949 Antonio Egas Moniz received the Nobel Prize (shared with Walter Rudolf Hess), for his discovery of the therapeutic value of leucotomy in certain psychoses.
 The controversial procedure allegedly cured sick people of their delusions, but it also irreparably changed their personality.
 Some affected patients became nursing cases and lost their intelligence.
 Despite a lack of experience in surgery, he performed such procedures on (predominantly female) patients without their consent.
 Even today, associations therefore demand that Moniz be denied the Nobel Prize.

 References and Further Reading: